New Nato centres respond to Russia threat

 He said the Atlantic command would "ensure that sea lines of communication between Europe and North America remain free and secure."

-The logistics command would "improve the movement of military forces across Europe", he said, by making sure there were enough "roads, bridges, railways, runways and ports" and that national legislation did not create bottlenecks.
+The logistics command would "improve the movement of military forces across Europe", he said, by making sure there were enough "roads, bridges, railways, runways, and ports" and that national legislation did not create bottlenecks.

 "It is about how to move forces across the Atlantic and how to move them across Europe, and we speak also about much heavier equipment, battle tanks, armoured vehicles," Stoltenberg said.